Cubic function

 whose solutions are called roots of the function.
+The derivative of a cubic function is a quadratic function.

 A cubic function with real coefficients has either one or three real roots (which may not be distinct); all odd-degree polynomials with real coefficients have at least one real root.

 The graph of a cubic function always has a single inflection point.
 It may have two critical points, a local minimum and a local maximum.
 Otherwise, a cubic function is monotonic.
 The graph of a cubic function is symmetric with respect to its inflection point; that is, it is invariant under a rotation of a half turn around this point.
 Up to an affine transformation, there are only three possible graphs for cubic functions.

 Cubic functions are fundamental for cubic interpolation.